Recorded on Thursday, July 12, 2018

 Sam Simmons, AA, LADC, is a behavioral consultant with over 28 years of experience specializing in practical, culturally-sensitive, trauma-informed work with African American males and their families with a focus on addressing chemical dependency, interpersonal violence, and historical trauma.
 Sam is the co-creator of the African American Community of Practice (AACP) which aims to increase culturally-sensitive, trauma-informed resources for the African American community by increasing the capacity and number of African American professionals and paraprofessionals.
 For over 9 years Sam developed and managed a culturally-specific, trauma-informed project and curriculum that engages African American males to promote healthy relationships to end violence against women and girls and community violence.
 He is an Adverse Childhood Experience Interface Trainer in the state of Minnesota.
 He was awarded the 2009 Governor’s Council on Faith and Community Service Initiatives Best Practices Award for his work with MN Department of Veterans Outreach Services, prison reentry, and the African American community.
 Sam received the 2016 Healing the Hidden Wounds of Racial Trauma Award and the Black Tear Drop Award for his vision and leadership in culturally-sensitive, trauma-informed work in the community and around the country.
 In 2017, Sam received the Champions for Children Award from the Minnesota Communities Caring for Children for his work in making the world a better place for children.
 He is co-host of “Voices,” a radio show on KMOJ FM that addresses issues of the urban community.
 Sam is co-creator of the groundbreaking and visionary conference, Community Empowerment Through Black Men Healing.

-Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: DIVERSITY
+Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
+The competency focus of this training is DIVERSITY.

 - Online Training